nbeaver/cmd_oysters/pseudo-schema-notes.markdown

 DONE: combine debian-paths and debian-packages into single debian tree.
 TODO: in "component-command-debian-packages", should builtins map to "null" or simply not be included?
 DONE: combine `component-command-*` into `component-command-info/*`
-TODO: add fields for how to kill component commands, e.g. Ctrl-C (SIGTERM), Ctrl-D, SIGQUIT, etc. (e.g. ed, telnet, ssh Enter~., vim is :wq, emacs is C-x C-c, ed is q<Enter>)
+TODO: add fields for how to kill component commands, e.g. Ctrl-C (SIGTERM), Ctrl-D, SIGQUIT, etc.
 </html>